rails/rails/guides/source/active_support_core_extensions.md

 So, it is in general not equivalent to what Ruby would do in the same spot, had a real constant be evaluated.

-Mailer test cases obtain the mailer being tested from the name of the test class using +constantize+:
+Mailer test cases obtain the mailer being tested from the name of the test class using `constantize`:

 ```ruby
 # action_mailer/test_case.rb